 There are a number of trails at Congaree which are available for foot travel only.
 Because the majority of the park lies within a floodplain, the terrain is generally very flat with only slight elevation changes.
-All trails begin from the Harry Hampton Visitor Center and vary in length.
+The majority of trails begin from the Harry Hampton Visitor Center and vary in length.
 Trails are marked with brown blazes along with the trail number; however, many trails are in the park's wilderness area and can be impacted by downed trees and flood damage.
 We encourage backcountry hikers to utilize navigational aids such as compass and map as well as offline GPS navigation tools.